Understanding SCCM Incremental Collection , Evaluation and monitoring

 How to Enable or Disable Incremental Updates for a Collection

-Follow the below steps to enable or disable incremental updates for a collection from Configuration Manager console.
+You can enable or disable incremental updates for a collection directly from the Configuration Manager console.
+Follow these steps:

-• Check / Uncheck Use Incremental updates for this collection
+4. Check or uncheck Use incremental updates for this collection depending on your requirement.

 How to Disable Incremental Update for a Collection via PowerShell